Uncensored-Developer/ticketing_system/README.rst

-A tool that would allow a customer to directly reach out to a customer support from within any app via a ticketing system
+A tool that would allow a customer to directly reach out to a customer support from within any app via a ticketing system.

 * Free software: MIT license